deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

 ### Editing parameters

+Pay attention to the following nuances:

 1. When changing parameters, you need to invoke `netplan apply` or a similar command that forces the update of the DHCP lease.
 2. You will need to restart all hostNetwork Pods (especially `kube-dns`) for the new `resolv.conf` settings to take effect.

 ### Aspects of the use

 If the dhcpOptions parameter is set, all DNS are routed to the DNS servers specified.
-These DNS servers **must** serve DNS requests to the Internet and (if needed) resolve intranet resources. **Do not use** this option if the recursive DNSs specified cannot resolve the same list of zones that the recursive DNSs in the Yandex.Cloud subnet can resolve.
+These DNS servers **must** serve DNS requests to the Internet and (if needed) resolve intranet resources.

+**Do not use** this option if the recursive DNSs specified cannot resolve the same list of zones that the recursive DNSs in the Yandex.Cloud subnet can resolve.